arasch-saffari/wood-one-live/DOCUMENTATION.md

 ## 7. Configuration

-- All global settings (chart limit, pagination, default interval/granularity, chart colors) are configurable in the Admin Panel under "Einstellungen".
-- Thresholds are fully configurable per station and time block.
-- CSV watcher and notification system can be enabled/disabled via config.
+### Central Configuration System
+- **Chart Settings**: Chart limit, pagination size, default intervals and granularities
+- **Chart Colors**: Customizable color scheme for all charts and visualizations
+- **Allowed Options**: Configurable intervals and granularities available to users
+- **Database Storage**: All threshold configurations now stored in database with audit trail
+- **Real-time Updates**: Changes apply immediately across all dashboards

+### Admin Panel Features
+- **Settings Tab**: Global system and chart options
+- **Threshold Management**: Per-station and time-block threshold configuration
+- **System Monitoring**: Health checks, integrity monitoring, backup management
+- **Data Correction**: Edit and delete measurement and weather data
+- **CSV Management**: Upload and process CSV files

 ---

 ## 8. Usage Guide

+### Dashboard Navigation
+- **Individual Stations**: `/dashboard/[station]` for station-specific views
+- **All Stations**: `/dashboard/all` for combined overview
+- **Zugvoegel Dashboard**: `/zugvoegel` for unified multi-station view
+- **Admin Panel**: `/admin` for system configuration and management

+### Key Features
-- All error and status notifications are shown as toast and (optionally) push notifications.
+- All error and status notifications are shown as toast and (optionally) push notifications
-- Weather data is always shown in Europe/Berlin timezone.
+- Weather data is always shown in Europe/Berlin timezone
-- If no weather data is available, the UI shows 'keine daten' instead of numeric 0.
+- If no weather data is available, the UI shows 'keine daten' instead of numeric 0
-- All charts and tables are paginated for performance.
+- All charts and tables are paginated for performance
+- Tooltips provide contextual help throughout the interface

 ---